-Some studies have shown that if dog owners give ivermectin (a common prescribed preventative) to their dog with heartworm disease monthly for two years, they are able to kill off most of the young heartworms.
+Some studies have shown that if dog owners give ivermectin (a commonly prescribed preventative) to their dog with heartworm disease monthly for two years, they are able to kill off most of the young heartworms.

-This treatment is a more budget friendly alternative, however, because it takes a while to start killing them off, the heartworms cause permanent damage to the heart and blood vessels in the meantime.
+This treatment is a more budget-friendly alternative, however, because it takes a while to start killing them off, the heartworms cause permanent damage to the heart and blood vessels in the meantime.

 Another option for eradicating the worms is surgery.
 This alternative should only be considered in severe cases where the dog will not survive otherwise.